Alex Starling

 Alex Starling made his NBL debut with the Adelaide 36ers at 34 years of age.
 He scored two points in his first game.

-“Alex has been dominating for a number of years at the local level and now he has a chance to take that next step,” Adelaide head coach CJ Bruton said after signing Starling.
+“Alex has been dominating at the local level for several years, and now he has the opportunity to take the next step,” Adelaide head coach CJ Bruton said after signing Starling.

-“When everyone talks about Alex, he’s a proven winner, he can play both ends of the floor at a high-level and it’s fantastic he’s become a Australian citizen.
-The energy and the athleticism Alex bring will make us better.”
+“Everyone speaks highly of Alex—he’s a proven winner, plays both ends of the floor at a high level, and it’s fantastic that he’s become an Australian citizen.
+His energy and athleticism will make us a better team.”

-After a second disappointing season under coach CJ Bruton, several changes were made to their roster.
-Despite imports from last season, Robert Franks and Antonius Cleveland both being contracted for a second season, they were allowed to exit their deals and pursue opportunities overseas.
+After a disappointing second season under Bruton, the 36ers made several roster changes.
+Despite imports Robert Franks and Antonius Cleveland both being contracted for another season, they were allowed to exit their deals and pursue opportunities overseas.

-Anthony Drmic (to Tasmania), Ian Clark (to Melbourne) and Kai Sotto (to Japan) all headed elsewhere, but perhaps the most significant loss for 36ers fans was the decision not to bring back big man Daniel Johnson after 13 years with the club.
+Other departures included Anthony Drmic (to Tasmania), Ian Clark (to Melbourne), and Kai Sotto (to Japan).
+However, perhaps the most significant loss for 36ers fans was the decision not to re-sign long-time big man Daniel Johnson, who had been with the club for 13 years.

-Former Sixers Jason Cadee (via Brisbane), Isaac Humphries (via Melbourne) and import Jacob Wiley all returned to the club to provide much-needed leadership.
-In addition to Starling, new faces to the squad included Trentyn Flowers, courtesy of the Next Stars program, and imports Trey Kell (via South East Melbourne) and Jamaal Franklin.
+To bolster their lineup, the 36ers brought back former players Jason Cadee (via Brisbane), Isaac Humphries (via Melbourne), and import Jacob Wiley, adding much-needed leadership to the squad.
+Along with Starling, new arrivals included Trentyn Flowers from the Next Stars program, and imports Trey Kell (via South East Melbourne) and Jamaal Franklin.

-Franklin’s time with the club was brief; being handed his released during the middle of the NBL Blitz.
-In a similar fashion to last season, Adelaide got off to yet another slow start (with a 1-4 record) before signing DJ Vasiljevic, who had exited his contract with Sydney early to sign a deal to play with Washington in the NBA, before being released on the eve on the NBL season.
+Franklin’s stint with the club was short-lived, as he was released during the NBL Blitz tournament.
+In a similar fashion to the previous season, Adelaide started slowly (1-4) before signing DJ Vasiljevic, who had initially left Sydney to join the Washington Wizards in the NBA but was released just before the NBL season.

 Alex Starling currently plays for the Adelaide 36ers and has played 31 games in his NBL career.
 He has averaged 3 points, 3.3 rebounds, and 0.5 assists since entering the league in 2023.